was founded in 1981 as an archive for INTERNATIONAL PERFORMANCE ART; it is continuously growing ever since. It systematically archives documentation:

 Photographic prints in b/w, colour / b/w negatives / colour negatives / slide photography / digital photography stored on CDs and external hard drives.

 It also contains various video formats, available since approx. 1970, such as:

 Betacam / U-matic / VHS / VHS 8 and diverse small tapes on Hi8 / Video 8 / Mini-DV / Mini-DVD.

 Furthermore, part of the collection are publications and essays.
 These range from art history and social political topics, philosophical and scientific treatises to spiritual theory and practice.

 However, the BLACK KIT’s biggest asset is most certainly that very network systematically built up by the organizers over the past decades throughout the world connecting all continents.
 This is another focus of BLACK KIT: indexed information on diverse organisations and networks primarily based on performance art.

-The archive’s contents are currently being indexed and catalogued in preparation to create a digital data base.
+The archive’s contents are currently being indexed and catalogued to create a digital data base.